Darkonmaze/SE-Watchdog/README.txt

 Thank you for downloading SE WatchDog.

 **************************************************************************
-If you are updating WatchDog DO NOT copy over the configs
+If you are updating WatchDog DO NOT copy over the config.json file
 **************************************************************************